Find YOUR Local Branch

 Call us for a free quote at or Contact Us

-Insect stings are uncomfortable and can often be distressing particularly if suffering from several stings.
+Insect stings are uncomfortable and can often be distressing particularly if a person suffers from several stings.

-However, the risks of being stung can be minimized by destroying wasp nests and other stinging insect nests in or near the property with this assistance of a pest control professional.
+However, the risks of being stung can be minimized by removing wasp nests and other stinging insect nests in or around your property with this assistance of a pest control professional.

 Some people are much more sensitive to insect stings than others and young children tend to be particularly sensitive.

-However, 3% of the population are extremely allergic to insect stings.
+However, 3% of the population is extremely allergic to insect stings.
 An allergy to insect stings can develop at any time, even if they have not reacted to a previous sting.

 Call an ambulance immediately if someone has a severe reaction to an insect sting.

 Symptoms may include fainting, dizziness, nausea or difficulty in breathing or swallowing.

 For those moderately allergic to insect stings, there may be more general swelling around the wound.
 Consult your doctor if the swelling is severe or persistent.